Insufficient Sleep Strongly Predicts Reduced Long-Term Well-Being

 These steps and other sleep hygiene tips, like establishing a relaxing bedtime routine, work together.
 When light, energy, and timing align, sleep becomes longer, deeper, and more reliable because your biology finally gets the signals it expects.
 In turn, sustained, high-quality sleep supports cellular repair, metabolic health, and brain resilience that directly influence how long you live.

-FAQs About Lack of Sleep and Life Expectancy
+FAQs About Lack of Sleep and Long-Term Health

 Q: How much sleep do I need to support a longer life?

 A: The Sleep Advances study defined sufficient sleep as at least seven hours per night.
-Consistently sleeping fewer than seven hours is associated with shorter life expectancy across nearly all U.S. counties studied, even after accounting for other major health risks.
+Consistently sleeping fewer than seven hours is associated with reduced well-being across nearly all U.S. counties studied, even after accounting for other major health risks.

-Q: Why does short sleep affect life expectancy, not just daily energy?
+Q: Why does short sleep affect long-term health, not just daily energy?

 A: Sleep is a biological repair state.
 During sleep, your cardiovascular system, immune defenses, and brain undergo maintenance and cleanup.
 Chronic sleep loss keeps these systems under constant strain, allowing damage to accumulate over time rather than being repaired nightly.